iBenzene/AIStudioToAPI/README.md

 sudo docker compose down
 ```

+**Proxy Configuration (Optional):** If you need to use a proxy to access Google services, add `-e HTTP_PROXY=http://your-proxy:port -e HTTPS_PROXY=http://your-proxy:port` to the Docker command, or add these environment variables to your `docker-compose.yml`.

 #### 🔑 Step 2: Account Management

 After deployment, you need to add Google accounts using one of these methods: